jonburdon/windy-millers-bakery/README.md

 * Restoring from archive: When a recipe, category or utensil is selected for restore, the item is hidden from the archive but is again visible on the home page.
 * Deleting: When a recipe, category or utensil is deleted permanently, this is removed from mongodb.

+During Testing it was found that the Add Category function was not working, as it did not use an archived option.

  #### <a name="unit-tests"></a> Unit Tests